-Chances are we won’t find out anything new for a while, since Fuchsia OS is early in development.
-We’ll update this post as we learn more about it.
+Chances are we won’t find out anything new for a while since Fuchsia OS is early in development.
+Google has tested the new OS on phones, and we know that it’s now also testing it on the Pixelbook too and other laptops too.
+We’ll update this article as we hear more.